RamaLakshmi-VLSI/VLSI-Journey-from-Zero/05_Timing_Analysis/Day07_Summary.md

 ## Takeaway:
 Setup violations can be fixed by slowing down the clock ($F_{max}$), but Hold violations are independent of clock speed and must be fixed by adding physical delay (buffers) to the data path.

+## Professional Growth Note:
+Mastery in VLSI isn't about memorizing formulas; it's about understanding the physical constraints of silicon.
+Continuous revision of FSM transitions and Timing Slack is essential to maintaining "Tape-out ready" design skills.